Dyson College of Arts and Sciences

 Psychology - PLV

 I'm a clinical psychologist who became a research psychologist.
-I study the very things clinicians are interested in–trauma, loss, resilience–but I look at them from an empirical perspective.
+I try to understand the very things clinicians are interested in–trauma, loss, the role of social processes in our responses to both--but from an empirical perspective.

 PhD , Columbia University , 2004

 BA , Hunter College, City University of New York , 1995

 - APA, Division 22, 2011 - Harold Yuker Award for Research Excellence (awarded to the best paper published in Psychological Rehabilitation)